 - Cigarettes do not break down naturally.
 Depending on conditions – cigarettes can take up to 8 years to break down.

 How can I make an impact?

 Action 1: Global Goodness

 - Stop smoking.
-Let family members and friends know the risks of smoking on their health – and the health of the environment.
+Let family members and friends know the risks of smoking and its effect on their health – and the health of the environment.

 - If you see cigarette litter on the ground, do your part by picking it up.

 - Lobby your local businesses to invest in cigarette waste receptacles.
 Studies showed that for every cigarette receptacle added – cigarette litter dropped by 9%.

 - Host a cigarette butt cleanup.
 Gather your community to clean up cigarette waste.